Implied Probability Calculator

 Why is implied probability important for betting?

 Implied probability shows you the breakeven win rate for a bet.
-If you consistently bet at odds that imply 50% but win 55% of the time, you'll be profitable long-term.
+If you consistently bet at odds that imply 50% but win 55% of the time, you will be profitable long-term.
 The gap between implied probability and your true probability estimate is your edge.

 What if I think the true probability is lower than implied?

 If you believe the true probability is lower than the implied probability, you should consider betting the other side (if available) or avoiding the bet entirely.
-For example, if odds imply a 60% win probability but you think it's only 50%, the bet has negative expected value.
+For example, if odds imply a 60% win probability but you think it is only 50%, the bet has negative expected value.

 How does the vig affect implied probability?